Last Updated on 16th May 2026 by peppe8o

 Install ZoneMinder

 We can now proceed with ZoneMinder installation.
-As it is already available from Aptitude repository (even if not the very last release, but anyway it is a tested release for our distribution), we can perform this task with one command line:
+As it is already available from the Aptitude repository (even if not the very last release, but anyway it is a tested release for our distribution), we can perform this task with one command line:

 sudo apt install zoneminder -y